dhollinden/my-lil-jstor/my_lil_jstor/README.md

 ### Task 2: Browse (3 hours)
 * Learn about Python lists :books:
 * urls.py: add browse/ url
-* services.py: add service: get_coloring_books_in_range(start, end) returns list with all books
+* services.py: add service that returns multiple books: get_coloring_books_in_range(start, end)
-* views.py: add browse view: generate books_list by calling get_coloring_books_in_range(1, 5), then pass it into template context
+* views.py: add browse view that generates a list of books and passes it into template context
-* templates: add browse.html template: start with coloring_book_view.html, use {% for book in books_list %} to display all books in books_list
+* templates: add browse.html template, use {% for ... in ... %} to display all books in books_list
 * Error: Invalid block tag on line 9: 'endfor', expected 'endblock' :warning:
+  * this took a long time to troubleshoot :confounded:
-  * Solution: disable "Prettier - Code Formatter" extenion that was breaking tags :heavy_check_mark: :confounded:
+* Solution: disable "Prettier - Code Formatter" extenion that was breaking tags :heavy_check_mark:

 ### Task 3: User Comments (12 hours)
-* Learn about database models, forms, and modelforms :books:
+* Learn about Django database models, forms, and modelforms :books:
 * Create database model for comments
 * Create modelform for form fields
 * Handle form POST inside coloring_book view
 * Learn about running migrations :books:
 * Run migration
 * Learn how to view sqlite tables and data, etc. :books:
-* Rating must be optional :books:
+* Learn about optional fields w/regard to database and validator :books:
 * Learn about Django conditionals :books:
 * Display comments on coloring_book page, and rating if one exists
 * Display ratings as stars instead of numbers